Sheep42/prismatic-engine/README.md

 **Type Name**: `string`

 A `string` is simply an alias for `char*`, for convenience purposes, and can be used interchangably with `char*` and `const char*`.

+### Dialogue Boxes & Dialogue Management

+Prismatic Engine provides a robust system for creating and managing dialogue boxes within your game.

+The dialogue, script, and line managers outlined in the utilities section are designed to handle the creation of dialogue "scripts", which consist of "lines".

+A dialogue line is simply a string or a pointer to a function.
+Lines that are strings will be displayed as text in a dialogue box when a script is added, and the line is active.
+Lines that are function pointers will execute that function when the line is active.
+The purpose of functions as dialogue lines is to allow you to execute game logic as dialogue (audio cues, logic flags, etc).

+A dialogue script is really just an array of lines with an internal pointer that is keeping track of which line is currently active.
+Scripts are named with unique string ids, created by you, so that a script can be easily selected and added to a dialogue box as needed.

+See the sample script created in `src/core/dialogue/` and how dialogue is used in `src/core/scenes/playscene.c` for more details.
+You don't necessarily need to implement dialogue in the same way that I have done in the example, it's just there as a starter for those who want to get running quickly.

+**Type Name**: `Dialogue`

+- `string text`: The dialogue box's current text - Controls what text is being displayed

+- `float x`: The dialogue box's current X position

+- `float y`: The dialogue box's current Y position

+- `float _innerX`: Used internally by Dialogue methods to track the actual X render position based on X position, X padding, border width, and box width

+- `float _innerY`: Used internally by Dialogue methods to track the actual Y render position based on Y position, Y padding, border height, and box height

+- `float camX`: The X position of the context in which the Dialogue box is rendered (The context is the size of the screen)

+- `float camY`: The Y position of the context in which the Dialogue box is rendered (The context is the size of the screen)

+- `bool autoHide`: Determines whether the dialogue box should auto-hide or not.
+Default: False

+- `float showDuration`: When autoHide is enabled, determines the amount of time the dialogue box should appear before hiding

+- `float boxWidth`: The width of the dialogue box before a border is added

+- `float boxHeight`: The height of the dialogue box before a border is added

+- `float borderWidth`: The width of the dialogue box's border

+- `float borderHeight`: The height of the dialogue box's border

+- `float textPaddingX`: The horizontal padding for the dialogue box's text

+- `float textPaddingY`: The vertical padding for the dialogue box's text

+- `float speed`: The text speed for the dialogue box - Speed is number of seconds before the pointer advances to the next character in the active text

+- `float pitch`: The pitch of the synth used for the dialogue box

+- `PDSynth* synth`: The synth, used internally by the dialogue box to play audio when a character is rendered

+- `DialogueState state`: The current state of the dialogue box (see `DialogueState`)

+- `DialogueType type`: The type of dialogue box (see `DialogueType`)

+- `LCDBitmap* _canvas`: Used internally by Dialogue - This is the context onto which the dialogue box is drawn

+- `LCDBitmap* _overlay`: Currently unused - Intended for indicators eventually

+- `LCDFont* font`: The dialogue box's font

+- `LCDColor borderColor`: The color of the dialogue box's border

+- `LCDColor boxColor`: The background color of the dialogue box

+- `LCDBitmapDrawMode fontDrawMode`: The draw mode used to render the dialogue box's font

+- `PDTextWrappingMode wrapMode`: The wrap mode applied to text within the dialogue box

+- `PDTextAlignment alignment`: The text alignment applied to text within the dialouge box

+- `int _drawDialoguePointer`: Internal pointer used by typewriter mode to determine the active characters to display

+- `float _drawDialogueTimer`: Internal timer used by typewriter mode to advance to the next character

+- `bool _lineFinished`: Internal flag used by typewriter mode to determine when a line has finished

+- `PDButtons _input_current`: Used by handleInput to keep track of actively pressed buttons

+- `PDButtons _input_pressed`: Used by handleInput to keep track of buttons that were just pressed

+- `PDButtons _input_released`: Used by handleInput to keep track of buttons that were just released

+- `bool _finished`: Keeps track of whether the dialogue box's script is finished or not

+- `float _hiddenTimer`: Used internally by Dialogue to manage a small buffer after hiding a dialogue box

+- `bool _justHidden`: Keeps track of when a dialogue box was just hidden

+- `DialogueScript* _script`: The dialogue box's active script

+- `void (*handleInput)( struct Dialogue* dialogue, float delta )`: An optional user-created function to handle any input when the dialogue box is active

+- `void (*onFinishedCallback)( struct Dialogue* dialogue )`: An optoinal user-created callback function to perform actions when the dialogue box's script is finished

+**Type Name**: `DialogueScript`

+- `string id`: The script's unique identifier - Used for lookup when the script is needed

+- `size_t _linePointer`: The internal pointer that keeps track of which line in the script is currently active

+- `DialogueLine** _lines`: The array of lines that belong to the script

+- `size_t _lineCount`: The total number of lines in the script

+**Type Name**: `DialogueLine`

+- `DialogueLineType type`: The type of line - See `DialogueLineType`

+- `string text`: The line's text

+- `void (*fn)( void )`: The line's function pointer

+#### DialogueState Values
+- `D_Hide`: The state applied when a dialogue box is hidden - Enum Value = 0
+- `D_Show`: The state applied when a dialogue box is shown - Enum Value = 1

+#### DialogueType Values
+- `DT_Instant`: Render all text instantly - Enum Value = 0
+- `DT_Typewriter`: Render text one character at a time, like a typewriter - Enum Value = 1

+#### DialogueLineType Values
+- `DialogueLineType_String`: Represents a DialogueLine with a string value - Enum Value = 0
+- `DialogueLineType_Fn`: Represents a DialogueLine that should execute a function - Enum Value = 1